Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * To be both challenged and entertained.
 * To come across both familiar and not so familliar movie quotes.
 * To be reminded of some classic films and maybe learn of some unknown films.
-* To be kept engaged whie playing the game.
+* To be kept engaged while playing the game.
-* To be able to view my score as i play.
+* To be able to view my score as I play.
 * To be visibly notified if i get the answer right or wrong.
 * To contact the games creator to suggest my own movie quote ideas.
+* To be shown my score during and after the game.

 ## Strategy